AkashMondal0/Sky-Chat-App-Expo/readme.md

 ## Features

 - User authentication with JWT and bcrypt
-- Real time chat using Socket io
+- Real-time chat using Socket io
 - Image uploading feature with Multer
-- Share Status with your friends
+- Share your Status with your friends
 - Light/dark mode toggle
-- Application is fully responsive
-- Group real chat feature
+- Group chat feature

 ## Screenshot